Culture is what we share and what we choose to value.

 Our Founding Principles

-Standardise definitions of intangible terms like ‘excellence’ or ‘connection’ and create a common descriptive language for the concepts we value
+Standardise and define intangible terms like ‘excellence’ or ‘connection’ and create a common descriptive language for the concepts we value

 Give control of that language to the sectors that use it

 Modernise the means of evaluation so that it operates in real time and is accessible to all types of organistions

 Enable organisations to compare and aggregate their results, thereby strengthening their combined voice

 Engage funders and investors to ensure that decisions are driven by data, ensuring sustainable access to those resources